 Free Assessment Form

 Free Assessment Form is to assess whether you qualify for a Provincial Nominee program or not.
-You can know about the free assessment from our Canadian visa consultants or simply by visiting our site.
+You can know about the free assessment from our Canadian visa consultant or simply by visiting our site.

 Territorial and provincial governments have been utilizing PNPs to more effectively and efficiently to welcome skilled immigrants to their region.
 Each program is tailored to the meet specific criteria for selecting nominees.
 The selected nominees will be able to settle and work in the region to effectively contribute to the community.
 Most PNPs contain a minimum immigration stream that is aligned with the Federal Express Entry Immigration Selection system.
 Streams are known as ‘enhanced’ nominations.
 Tap here to learn more about how Provincial Nominee programs and how they function with respect to the Express Entry System.
-You can also contact our visiting visa to Canada consultants to know more about the program.
+You can also contact our visiting visa to Canada consultant to know more about the program.